How To Check If Someone Else Is Using Your Instagram Account

 View Past Instagram Account Activity

 A little-known feature of Instagram is that you can review all of your past account activity.
-Under settings, select “Account Data.”
+Under settings, select “Privacy & Security,” then tap “Account Data.”
 This will bring up a screen full of optional pieces of information you can look at.
 I suggest examining password changes and privacy changes as a starting point.

 Check Your Logins